element-hq/sfu-load-tester-go/README.md

 # Element Call Bots

-Emulates users joining the given Element Call URL.
+Quick and dirty tool that emulates users joining the given Element Call URL by using the playwright-go framework for the end-to-end testing.

-The only things that you need to specify are:

-1. Element Call URL.
-2. The list of pre-registered bot accounts (the tool assumes that password matches username).
+Use `--help` flag to understand the usage.

+Currently, the tool works by assuming that there is a list of pre-registered bot users (hardcoded at the moment).
+Alternatively, we could register the users on the fly (initial version of this tool did so), but both things are subject to rate limitting and it seems like registering users on the fly requires much more time to really spawn bots.

+There is a limit of max.
+20 bots at the moment.
+It's unlikely that a regular user machine would be able to spawn more though.

+This is in no way a tool that is ready for production usage.

+Press `CTRL+C` to stop the tool after running.